Creating an Electronic Medical Record

 We launched the first version of the EMR and received continuous feedback from users and clients, which allowed us to keep iterating.

-After conducting unmoderated user testing, we made a major change to the navigation system, which increased the average time spent using the software.
+After conducting unmoderated user testing, we made a major change to the navigation system, which increased the average time spent using the software and made a faster onboarding.

 Result